 - According to compensation and subscription, there is no uncertainty.

 There are two types of takaful, and they are family and general takaful.
 Islamic Insurance is a detailed subject and AIMS offers Islamic banking courses online.
-Credits earned during these courses may be transferred to diploma in Islamic banking program.
+Credits earned during these courses may be transferred to mba Islamic banking and finance program.

 Differences Between Takaful and Conventional Insurance:

 - The conventional insurance is a contract between two parties whereas takaful is a relationship in which everything is shared.

 - In insurance, everything is planned according to the profit that each party will earn, however, earning profits is not the major purpose of takaful concept.

 - In takaful, both parties will equally divide the burden whereas in insurance one party will take the risks for other.

 - In insurance, there is no guarantee that whether you will get the help when required or not.
 In takaful, every procedure is guaranteed.

 - Takaful is based on the sharia in Islam whereas insurance follows the rules formulated consider profit in mind.

 - Number of policies that you have to buy for protection are usually lesser if compared with conventional insurance policies.